AhmedHussKhalifa/Dense_Passage_Retrieval_in_Conversational_Search/README.md

 sbatch ComputeCanada/pyTorch_DPR.sh
 ```

-You might need to setup run the following on line through the command line if the prvious file did not work.
+You might need the following setup through the command line if the prvious file did not work.

 ```bash